bright/new-www/content/blog/unleashing-creativity-the-career-journey-of-łukasz-an-ios-developer.md

 ## You and Swift – was it love at first sight?

 Yes, absolutely.
 I first encountered Swift in college. **Having prior experience with C++ and Java, where the code often felt unclear and complicated, Swift was a breath of fresh air**.
 Its syntax was simple yet powerful, and it felt almost like writing a story.
 The ease and clarity of Swift really stood out to me, and I immediately enjoyed working with it.

+## What used to be a challenge for you at work and isn’t anymore?

+I would say sharing my ideas. **I used to hold myself back, assuming that my suggestions might be silly** or that others had more knowledge on the subject. **Now, sharing ideas has become a natural part of my work**, and it's something I truly value.